video calls availableFree Consultation

 Why You Need Haffner & Morgan to Represent You in Your Bad Faith Insurance Claim

 It is particularly difficult for a policyholder to fight an insurance company while simultaneously dealing with the underlying loss.
-The attorneys at Haffner & Morgan are here to help navigate the treacherous waters of fighting an insurance company that unreasonably refuses to honor a valid claim.
+The experienced attorneys at Haffner & Morgan are here to help navigate the treacherous waters of fighting an insurance company that unreasonably refuses to honor a valid claim.

 There are several options available to policyholders whose insurance company commits acts of bad faith.
 A skilled attorney can help you recover the following damages: